-Paid Google Ads for CrowFly LLC of Buffalo New York, continue to solicit investors to "purchase a structured settlement annuity" when it is not true.
+Paid Google Ads for CrowFly LLC of Buffalo New York, which 5 months before it shut its doors in August 2022, continued to solicit investors to "purchase a structured settlement annuity" when it is not true.
 We've been tracking CrowFly's conduct for 2 years because of the core belief, based on state and federal regulatory publications, that this is not true and it's simply not right as a result.
 It is believed that CrowFly has never purchased an actual structured settlement annuity and thus CrowFly would be hard pressed to prove that it has actually purchased a structured settlement annuity or sold an actual structured settlement annuity.

 This exhibit is provided as a public service to investors, consumers, regulators and legislators.
 In viewing this gallery, please bear in mind the following: